 Tending to their needs more than your own – There’s a reason they say on airplanes that you need to put on your own oxygen mask first, before helping others.
 The same is true when it comes to supporting your partner or child with a substance use disorder.
 You must help yourself first before you can assist others.
 Addiction is a family disease, which means it can take a serious toll on your mental health, even if you’re just a bystander.
 If your loved one constantly watches you put your life on pause to get them out of a tough situation, they will never learn to help themselves.

-Helping them find the right treatment program – Your loved one might not want help right away, but it’s never too early to start preparing for the future.
-Search for rehabilitation centers in your area.
-Consider costs and speak with your insurance provider to see how much of the treatment will be covered.
-Another aspect to think about is if your loved one would benefit from a facility that offers a wide continuum of care including detox, rehab, and sober living programs.
+Helping them find the right treatment program – Your loved one might not want addiction help right away, but it’s never too early to start preparing for the future.
+Search for drug and alcohol treatment programs in your area.
+Consider costs and speak with your insurance provider to see how much treatment is covered.
+Also, think about if your loved one would benefit from a facility that offers a wide continuum of care including detox, rehab, and sober living programs.
 Remember, you can’t force someone to go to treatment; they need to be the ones who ultimately want to get better.

 Setting boundaries and reinforcing them – Your addicted loved one may have skated their way through life by lying and making excuses for their shortcomings.
 Until the substance user realizes there are consequences for their actions, they will likely not see a reason to do anything different.
-Set boundaries to remove yourself from the chaos of addiction and focus on yourself.
+Set boundaries of addiction and focus on yourself.
 One boundary could be telling your partner that you don’t want them drinking around you or your children.
 Healthy boundaries are not meant to control the other person, rather, they are meant to control your environment and protect you.

 If the boundary is crossed, then it is your job to reinforce it.
 Let your significant other know how you feel and that they are not welcome in your home until they are sober.
-Stand your ground and don’t let the other person manipulate you with lies and excuses.
+Stand your ground and don’t let the addict addict manipulate you with lies and excuses.

 Utilizing healthy communication – An important part of healthy communication is listening to the other person.
 If your loved one confides in you, listen to them without interrupting or judging them.
 With patience and compassion, your loved one is more likely to come to you when they are ready to look for treatment.

 Focusing on the positives but still expressing your feelings is another crucial communication tactic.
-For example, let’s say your partner is always going out to happy hour with coworkers and neglecting your needs and the relationship.
+For example, let’s say your partner is going out late to meet up with friends and neglecting your needs and the relationship.
 Out of frustration, you might say, “You’re going out drinking again?
 This is the third time this week!”
-Instead of throwing judgment at them, rephrase this to something like, “I’m sad when you come home late.
-I love when we spend quality time together.
+Instead of throwing judgment at them, rephrase this to something like, “I’m glad that you are connecting with your friends.
+I would love for us to spend a little more quality time together too.
 Can we go out to see a movie soon?”

-Practicing self-care and engaging in your own recovery. – It’s very easy to let all your time and energy become consumed with your loved one’s addiction.
+Practicing self-care and engaging in your own recovery – It’s very easy to let all your time and energy become consumed with your loved one’s addiction.
 Check in with yourself and make sure you are getting adequate sleep and eating nutritious foods.
-Whether it’s 15 minutes or an hour, taking time to unwind and doing a simple activity you enjoy can do wonders for your mental and emotional health.
-And to begin working on your own recovery, try joining a support group or speaking with a therapist to manage any feelings weighing you down such as sorrow or guilt.
+Whether it’s 15 minutes or an hour, taking time to unwind you enjoy can do wonders for your mental and emotional health.
+And to begin working on your own recovery, try joining a support group, such as Al-Anon or Nar-Anon, or speaking with a therapist to manage any feelings weighing you down such as sorrow or guilt.

 If you find yourself being an enabler, it is not too late to change the role you play in your loved one’s addiction.
 Follow the above tips to stop enabling addiction and become a more supportive person.
 Throughout the entire process, perhaps the most important thing you can do is remind your family member or friend that you love them, and that you are with them every step of the way.